Frequently Asked Questions

 The Quantitative Sciences major combines intensive quantitative training with studies in a specific major in the social sciences, natural sciences, or humanities.
 Its purpose is to teach you to draw well-reasoned inferences about the world from data through data science, substantive expertise, and technical communication.
 In other words, QSS is the intersection of data science and the liberal arts.

 Yes, QSS is a STEM major.

 QSS is a Bachelor of Science degree.
 We do not offer a BA.
-We do not currently offer a minor option.

 As a QSS major, you’ll take a minimum of seven quantitative courses and a minimum of six courses in your substantive area of interest.
 The Quantitative Sciences degree requires 50 credit hours.
 Some substantive fields require more than 50 credit hours because of additional curriculum requirements.

 Effective Fall 2017: students who declare Fall 2017 and after will take a minimum of nine quantitative courses instead of seven.
 The two additional required courses are QTM 150 and QTM 151.
 Both are one-credit statistical computing courses.
 They are also highly recommended for all QSS majors, even those who are already declared.